 Our Well Intervention segment has long-term charter agreements with Siem Offshore AS for the Siem Helix 1 and Siem Helix 2 vessels expiring in February 2025 and February 2027, respectively, with options to extend.
-Our Robotics segment has vessel charters for the Grand Canyon III, the Shelia Bordelon, the Glomar Wave, the Horizon Enabler and the Siem Topaz.
-Our time charter agreements for the Grand Canyon III and Grand Canyon III vessels expire in December 2027 and May 2028, respectively, with options to renew the Grand Canyon III.
+Our Robotics segment has vessel charters for the Grand Canyon II, the Grand Canyon III, the Shelia Bordelon, the Glomar Wave and the Horizon Enabler.
+Our time charter agreements for the Grand Canyon II and Grand Canyon III vessels expire in December 2027 and May 2028, respectively, with options to renew the Grand Canyon III.
 Our time charter agreement for the Shelia Bordelon in the Gulf of Mexico expires in June 2024.
 In January 2023, we entered into a three-year charter agreement for the Glomar Wave in the North Sea with options to extend.
-Our charter agreements for the Horizon Enabler in the North Sea and the Siem Topaz in Asia Pacific are short-term in nature.
+In July 2023, we entered into a new agreement to extend the Horizon Enabler charter until December 2025, with further options to extend.